Definition of Compounding Example

 Compounding Example – #2

-Let’s have a case that as part of person X financial planning, she is in need of Rs.
+Let’s have a case where as part of person X’s financial planning, she needs Rs.
 1,00,000 in 3 years.
 This is when her child will be starting her Higher studies.
 She is checking for a mutual fund yielding 5% interest compounded quarterly.
-She wanted to know what would be the investment amount to attain the amount.
+She wanted to know the investment amount to attain the amount.

 The Rate of interest is compounding every quarter, so f = 4.
-Based on the case given, we got all variables except the initial principal (p). hence on applying all values except P in our formula:
+We got all variables except the initial principal (p) based on the case given.
+Hence on applying all values except P in our formula:

 Consider,